Welfare-to-Work (WTW) Plan Student Training and Education Program (STEP) Provisions

 Orientation & Appraisal

-SB 768 establishes that a CalWORKs STEP participant must not be required to participate in Orientation & Appraisal/OCAT procedures more than once unless that participant has had a break of more than one year in receiving aid or supportive services.
-In an effort to familiarize participants with the supportive services available to them and to help identify any potential barriers to participation, it is highly encouraged that STEP participants participate in Orientation & Appraisal by following existing Orientation & Appraisal/OCAT procedures.
+SB 768 establishes that a CalWORKs STEP participant must not be required to participate in Orientation & Appraisal and Online CalWORKs Appraisal Tool (OCAT) procedures more than once unless that participant has had a break of one year or more in receiving aid or supportive services.
+To familiarize participants with the supportive services available to them and to help identify any potential barriers to participation, it is highly encouraged that STEP participants participate in Orientation & Appraisal by following existing Orientation & Appraisal/OCAT procedures.

-Noncompliance shall not be initiated for failure to attend Orientation & Appraisal for any STEP participant who has had a break of one year or less in receiving CalWORKs cash aid or supportive services and chooses not to attend Orientation & Appraisal.
+Noncompliance shall not be initiated for failure to attend Orientation & Appraisal for any STEP participant who has had a break of less than one year in receiving CalWORKs cash aid or supportive services and chooses not to attend Orientation & Appraisal.

 Assessment